Low-Rank Mirror-Prox for Nonsmooth and Low-Rank Matrix Optimization Problems: Strict Complementarity for Nonsmooth Optimization and Difficulty of Using Low-Rank Projected Subgradient Steps

 \begin{assumption}[generalized strict complementarity] We say an optimal solution $\X^*$ to Problem \eqref{nonSmoothProblem} satisfies the generalized strict complementarity assumption with parameters $r,\delta$, if there exists a subgradient $\G^*\in\partial g(\X^*)$ such that $\langle \X-\X^*,\G^*\rangle\ge0$ for all $\X\in\mathcal{S}_n$ and $\lambda_{n-r}(\G^*)-\lambda_{n}(\G^*) \geq \delta$. \end{assumption}

 In \cite{garberLowRankSmooth} the author presents several characteristic properties of the gradient of the optimal solution in optimization problems over the spectrahedron.
 Using the existence of subgradients which satisfy the condition in Lemma \ref{optCondition}, we can extend these properties also to the nonsmooth setting.
 The following lemma shows that GSC with parameters $(r,\delta)$ for some $\delta>0$ (Assumption \ref{ass:strictcompNonSmooth}) is a sufficient condition for the optimal solution to be of rank at most $r$.
-The proof follows immediately from the proof of the analogous Lemma 7 in \cite{garberLowRankSmooth}, by replacing the gradient of the optimal solution with a subgradient for which the first-order optimality condition holds. \begin{lemma} Let $\X^*$ be an optimal solution to Problem \eqref{nonSmoothProblem} and write its eigen-decomposition as $\X^*=\sum_{i=1}^{r^*}{\lambda_i\v_i\v_i^T}$.
+The proof follows immediately from the proof of the analogous Lemma 7 in \cite{garberLowRankSmooth}, by replacing the gradient of the optimal solution with a subgradient for which the first-order optimality condition holds.
+This lemma can also be viewed as a special case of the alignment property proposed in \cite{relatedWork3} (see example 4.9). \begin{lemma} Let $\X^*$ be an optimal solution to Problem \eqref{nonSmoothProblem} and write its eigen-decomposition as $\X^*=\sum_{i=1}^{r^*}{\lambda_i\v_i\v_i^T}$.
 Then, any subgradient $\G^*\in\partial g(\X^*)$ which satisfies $\langle \X-\X^*,\G^*\rangle\ge0$ for all $\X\in\mathcal{S}_n$, admits an eigen-decomposition such that the set of vectors $\{\v_i\}_{i=1}^{r^*}$ is a set of leading eigenvectors of $(-\G^*)$ which corresponds to the eigenvalue $\lambda_1(-\G^*)=-\lambda_n(\G^*)$.
 Furthermore, there exists at least one such subgradient. \end{lemma}